 The rest of the cast includes Lewin Lloyd as Roger Parslow, Daniel Frogson as Tony Costa, Tyler Howitt as Billy Costa, and Archie Banes as Pantalaimon.

-Will There Be a His Dark Materials Season 2?
+Was there a His Dark Materials Season 2?